State-of-Rhode-Island-eCMS/ecms_profile/docs/theming.md

 those folders before attempting to reinstall the profile.

 ### Theme debugging
-The [Twig VarDumper] module was added in 0.1.5.
+The [Twig VarDumper] is available for local theme debugging.
 The module is not enabled by default.
 To enable, run `lando drush en twig_vardumper` from the /develop-ecms-profile site root.
 Create or edit your local sites/default/settings.local.php file to include the following:
 ```php
 $settings['container_yamls'][] = DRUPAL_ROOT . '/sites/development.services.yml';